ostelco/crypto-hsm/README.md

 certificates being generated and the workflow used to generate it.

+Some more details:

+Since we are waiting for a  CSR coming from Idemia, we will immediately transition to the "WAITING_FOR_CSR" state Looking for a CSR coming in from idemia.
+If we get to that state (meaning we see an incoming .csr.pem file), we will countersign it and send it back to its origin.
+ We will also make a file called the "CERTIFICATE_CHAIN_DOC" that contains both the signed CSR and the signing CRT that was used to countersign.
+This file should then be used by the reverse proxy (envoy or other) that terminates the incoming SSL connection.
+Finally some information is printed about the certificate, and the state machine is put into state DONE meaning that further invocations will have no effect.

 key-admin-lib.sh
 --

 A shell script library intended to manipulate cryptograhic certificates, signing requests, keys, and associated objects.